MolBIFFM/diana/README.md

 ]
 ```
 The conversion that a measurement range refers to.
 It defaults to the binary
-logarithm of a measurement but may be set to `"ratio"`, `"percentile"`,
+logarithm of a measurement for `null` but can be set to `"ratio"`,
-`"quantile"` or `"standard score"`, computed with respect to the distribution of
+`"percentile"`, `"quantile"` or `"standard score"`, computed with respect to the
-a particular modification at a particular time of measurement across the
+distribution of a particular modification at a particular time of measurement
-protein-protein interaction network.
-Conversions refer to separate communities.
+across the protein-protein interaction network.
+Conversions refer to separate
+communities.

 ```json
 [